ionic-team/ionic-docs/docs/reference/support.md

 Angular's support policy for iOS is the two most recent major versions.
 This means that changes to your Angular project may be necessary to use Ionic Angular v4-v6 on iOS 13.
 To support iOS 13, change the project `target` specified in `compilerOptions` in the tsconfig.json to `es5`.
 Without this change an error of `Unexpected token '.' in promiseReactionJob` will occur on app startup in iOS 13.

+Note that later versions of Ionic do not support iOS 13; see [mobile support table here](./browser-support#mobile-browsers).

 #### Ionic React

 | Framework | Required React Version | TypeScript |